The Comeback Kids

 "What did you learn from the Cruise experience?"

 "I came back to Houston very depressed.
 I was absolutely appalled by the level of poverty I had seen in Jamaica and the rampant begging.
 I also had a bizarre experience with a Jamaican stowaway that left me very shaken.
-Personally, I didn't have that great a time because a side of me ached for those days when I was closer to my students.
-I realized I had become so distant from my own dance students that I barely even knew their names.
-I suppose this trip made me realize how lonely I was.

-It wasn't all bad.
+The trip wasn't all bad.
 The 30 people on the trip became very close to one another.
 They made close friends with people they previously had not known.
 It was just like the good old days when our crazy adventures led to all kinds of friendships.

-I saw the first inklings of how powerful the SSQQ Slow Dance and Romance Magic was at sea.
-One couple that had met at SSQQ and had married the year before, Virginia and Garald McEathron, came with us.
+One couple that had met at SSQQ and had married the year before, Virginia and Gerald McEathron, came with us.
 Another couple that had met at SSQQ and were engaged at the time, Renee Risinger and BJ Downs, came aboard.
 Shortly after the trip was over, another couple named Tony and Susan told me in class one night they had secretly gotten engaged on the trip.
 Sorry to say, in another case of flying under the radar, I never wrote down their last names or went back and added their story to the original cruise writeup.
-The only reason I remembered the incident is because I briefly revisited the pictures of the trip to help write this article.
+The only reason I remembered the incident at all is because I briefly revisited the pictures of the trip to help write this article.
+It crushes me to realize just how many Romance stories I have missed out on!

-The number did not escape me.
 It seemed significant that four different couples became distinctly closer thanks to this trip.
-Maybe there was something to this "Love Boat" stuff.
+Was it coincidence or did it mean something?
+Maybe there really was something to this Love Boat stuff.

 I learned several other things from the trip.

 Second, I learned how crazy people get on cruises.
 Marty Shea and Marla Jennings were drunk from sun up to sun down one day.
 They would have fit right in with some of our modern cruise group.
-Where's the hot tub?
+Where's the hot tub?"

-Third, I discovered how much fun it was to write about the trip.
-I had not done any writing in years.
-But the SSQQ web site had just come on line, so it made perfect sense to publish the pictures I had taken and write stories about what had happened.
+I had not done any serious writing in years.
+Mostly just publicity stuff for the studio.
+Now that the SSQQ web site had just come on line, it made perfect sense to publish the pictures I had taken from the trip.
+That was a good start, but it was obvious I should write stories about what had happened to go with the photographs.

 Since I was new to this web stuff, I didn't know how to redesign the tables so the text would fit the space created by the pictures.
 As a result, there were huge gaping holes between where one story ended and the next story began.